jerrynabango/yummy-pizza./README.md

 * Javascript(script & jquery-3.4.1)

 ## Browsers used:

-The webpage can be viewed though the following browsers.
+The webpage can be viewed though the following browsers:
-  ~ Chrome
+  1.Chrome
-  ~ Firefox
+  2.Firefox
-  ~ Opera Mini
+  3.Opera Mini

 ## Live link to site:
 https://jerrynabango.github.io/yummy-pizza./